psalaets/catally/README.md

 Catally can be used in two ways.

+### 1. Using Catally for dice

+Click the "Dice" button at the bottom left to switch to dice mode.
+Click the "Roll" button to roll the dice.

-### Using physical dice
+### 2. Using physical dice

 If you want to roll the real Catan dice, Catally can graph the dice rolls.

 Click the "Chits" button at the bottom left to switch to chits mode.
-Every time someone rolls the dice, click the corresponding chit in Catally.
+Every time the dice are rolled, click the corresponding chit in Catally.

-### Using Catally for dice

-Click the "Dice" button at the bottom left to switch to dice mode.
-Click the "Roll" button to roll the dice.
+## Other stuff

 ### Resetting roll counts